Home

 — From the Preface to the First Edition of Regular Polytopes by H. S. M. Coxeter

-I am a postdoctoral researcher in the group of Prof. Andy Cooper at the Leverhulme Research Centre for Functional Materials Design, University of Liverpool.
-My research focuses on mathematical chemistry, with particular emphasis on understanding the crystallization of molecular crystals and applying these insights to develop more ethical and sustainable methodologies for molecular crystal structure prediction.
+I am a computer scientist in Professor Andy Cooper’s group at the Leverhulme Research Centre for Functional Materials Design, University of Liverpool.
+My current research is dedicated to understanding the crystallization of molecular crystals to develop more ethical and sustainable methodologies for molecular crystal structure prediction.

 ORCID logo ORCID Mathematics Genealogy Project MathSciNet